GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/sending-emails-with-pleasure/en.md

 # Sending emails (with pleasure)

-This recipe demonstrates several capabilities by Gato GraphQL to send emails.
+This tutorial lesson demonstrates several capabilities by Gato GraphQL to send emails.

 ## Sending emails